Rebuilding your Gut-Brain Axis

 After 2 weeks, discontinue.

-*If you are highly sensitive to probiotics, try this one first, and open up the capsules to adjust dosage.
+*If you are highly sensitive to probiotics, open up the capsules to adjust dosage.
 Start small and gradually increase until your body is no longer reacting.

-STEP 4: Third Round of Antimicrobial Herbs (gentle)
+STEP 4 (optional): Third Round of Antimicrobial Herbs (gentle)

 Chrysanthemum- 3 capsules